Fred Rogers: Other work and appearances

 In 1978, while on hiatus from Mister Rogers' Neighborhood, Rogers wrote, produced, and hosted a 30-minute interview program for adults on PBS called Old Friends ...
 New Friends.
 It lasted 20 episodes.
 Rogers' guests included Hoagy Carmichael, Helen Hayes, Milton Berle, Lorin Hollander, poet Robert Frost's daughter Lesley, and Willie Stargell.

 In September 1987, Rogers visited Moscow to appear as the first guest on the long-running Soviet children's TV show Good Night, Little Ones! with host Tatyana Vedeneyeva.
 The appearance was broadcast in the Soviet Union on December 7, coinciding with the Washington Summit meeting between Soviet leader Mikhail Gorbachev and U.S. President Ronald Reagan in Washington, D.C.
-Vedeneyeva visited the set of Mister Rogers' Neighborhood in November.
-Her visit was taped and later aired in March 1988 as part of Rogers' program.
+Vedeneyeva visited the set of Mister Rogers' Neighborhood in November, the occasion taped and later aired in March 1988 as part of Rogers' program.
 In 1994, Rogers wrote, produced, and hosted a special for PBS called Fred Rogers' Heroes, which featured interviews and portraits of four people from across the country who were having a positive impact on children and education.
 The first time Rogers appeared on television as an actor, and not as himself, was in a 1996 episode of Dr. Quinn, Medicine Woman, playing a preacher.

 Rogers gave "scores of interviews".
 Though reluctant to appear on television talk shows, he would usually "charm the host with his quick wit and ability to ad-lib on a moment's notice".
 Rogers was "one of the country's most sought-after commencement speakers", making over 150 speeches.
 His friend and colleague David Newell reported that Rogers would "agonize over a speech", and King reported that Rogers was at his least guarded during his speeches, which were about children, television, education, his view of the world, how to make the world a better place, and his quest for self-knowledge.
 His tone was quiet and informal but "commanded attention".
-In many speeches, including the ones he made accepting a Lifetime Achievement Emmy in 1997, for his induction into the Television Hall of Fame in 1999, and his final commencement speech at Dartmouth College in 2002, he instructed his audiences to remain silent and think for a moment about someone who had a good influence on them.
+In many speeches, including the ones he made accepting a Lifetime Achievement Emmy in 1997, for his induction into the Television Academy Hall of Fame in 1999, and his final commencement speech at Dartmouth College in 2002, he instructed his audiences to remain silent and think for a moment about someone who had a good influence on them.